Soviet Union in the Korean War: Cold War

-When the war broke out in 1950, the Communist Soviet Union, China, and their allies were already locked into a "Cold War" with capitalist countries.
+When the war broke out in 1950, the communist Soviet Union, China, and their allies were already locked into a "Cold War" with capitalist countries.
 Both sides felt that the Korean War carried the potential to further destabilize the precarious relations between both sides, while also offering possible advantages.

 In April 1950, Stalin gave Kim permission to invade the South under the condition that Mao would agree to send reinforcements if needed.
 Stalin made it clear that Soviet forces would not openly engage in combat, to avoid a direct war with the US.
 Kim met with Mao in May 1950.
 Mao was concerned the US would intervene but agreed to support the North Korean invasion.
 China desperately needed the economic and military aid promised by the Soviets.
 However, Mao sent more ethnic Korean PLA veterans to Korea and promised to move an army closer to the Korean border.
 Once Mao's commitment was secured, preparations for war accelerated.

 As American and UN soldiers were already deployed in the war on the South Korean side, it was virtually assured that Soviet forces could not engage in open and direct hostilities against the South without provoking conflicts with other UN countries.
 Instead, the Soviet Union was compelled to conceal its participation in the conflict (at least to the extent where Soviet involvement could still be plausibly denied by the Soviet government) so as to minimize the risk of escalating the "Cold War" into a "Hot War" with NATO and the United States and its allies elsewhere, which could have led to a nuclear war.
 By officially denying its participation, the Soviets prevented the Korean War from escalating.
 Participation on the North Korean side was also contrary to the UN Security Council Resolution 84 by which the Soviet Union was technically bound.

-Soviet aid to North Korean forces
+Soviet aid to the North Korean forces

 Medical aid

 Along with several "Eastern Bloc" countries (notably Czechoslovakia), the Soviet Union sent over 20 doctors to Korea to aid Communist forces there, similar to Indian, Italian, Norwegian, Danish and Swedish medical detachments in Southern Korea who did not have military force engaged, but merely offered humanitarian support instead.